Maria Viktorovna: Career

 Maria recalls her first ASMR experiences taking place while in kindergarten in central Russia, and says she felt similar relaxing and "ticklish" sensations throughout her life.
 In 2009, Maria had depression and anxiety during a divorce from her husband.
 While watching massage and meditation videos to relax, she clicked on a video of a woman whispering that was recommended by YouTube's suggestion algorithm.
 This video triggered the same relaxed feeling she had experienced in her youth, and she continued watching similar videos to relax.
 Maria recorded her own whisper video in February 2011, deleting it soon after.
 However, she continued recording and publishing new content; by the year's end she had amassed 30,000 subscribers.

 In 2014, Maria was working as an administrative assistant in a medical office, but by 2015 she was earning enough to treat her content as a full-time job.
 Her channel reached one million subscribers in 2017, the first ASMR channel to do so.

 One of Maria's videos was sampled in the 2014 song, "Terrors in My Head," by Canadian electronic musician Deadmau5.

 Reception and style

-Maria's ASMR videos are recognized as among the best and most popular on YouTube.
 In separate articles for The Washington Post, feature writer Caitlin Gibson called Maria "the premier celebrity of a controversial but increasingly recognized phenomenon" in 2014 and "YouTube’s preeminent ASMRtist" in 2019.
 Maria has additionally been described as "queen of the ASMR genre," and "widely known as the grande dame of ASMR."
 Her videos have been recommended by the Irish Independent and Thrillist.

 Maria has said that she tries "to protrude a motherly, comforting atmosphere in my videos," and make her audience feel "safe and protected."
 She describes receiving thank-you messages from viewers with anxiety, stress, or sleep disorders.